 Ideally, the sheath must have a loop (which can be adjustable or secured) that can get it attached to a belt.
 In some cases, you’ll be able to attach the sheath to MOLLE webbing on a vest or pack.

 Sheaths can be made from different kinds of materials, each with its own set of pros and cons.
 Here’s a little info about two of these materials:

 - Leather: It’s durable, but not exactly resistant to extreme weather and moisture.

 - Polymer: While it’s tough and can prevent the knife tip from poking you accidentally, it can be noisy and uncomfortable.

 When you’re new to bushcraft gear, a knife should be one of the first items you get.
 It’s one of the most versatile tools around.
 But, we’ll let you in on a little secret—there’s no such thing as the “perfect” bushcraft knife.

 Ultimately, when it comes to choosing your knife, it boils down to what would serve you best.
 That means knowing things like your strength, hand size, what you plan on using it for, and how committed you are to maintaining it.
 Also, don’t pick a knife that would make you cry like a baby if it ever got lost.

-After you’ve weighed in these factors, you’ll be able to choose the right knife for you.
+After you’ve weighed in on these factors, you’ll be able to choose the right knife.

 Is there anything that we missed out on?
-Share it with us.
-Leave a comment down below.
+Let us know in the comments.